 Club Week 2021

-We will of course be following Covid government restrictions and guidelines, but we're hoping that, under the current timetable, the Clubhouse (including changing rooms, bar, boat shed etc) will be able to be fully open.
-There will be some outdoor afternoon activities arranged and some evening entertainment, for those who want to join in - but not everyday, to leave time for relaxing and catching up.
 There'll be some food during the day, as previous years - breakfast baps, lunch rolls.
-And a different meal option each evening (outside caterers in the car park / BBQ / Anchor Inn) to be signed up for during the week.
+And a different meal option each evening (outside caterers in the car park / BBQ / Anchor Inn) to be signed up for at the start of the week.
 In the tried and tested formula, the emphasis will be on relaxed, family fun.
 Non-members are able to join in and experience the Club as guests of members.
 The sign-up cost for the week is as before: £15 per adult, £5 per child.
-Bring cash for food and bar.
+The bar can now take contactless card payments for drinks, to pay for registration, and to purchase 'tokens' for lunch rolls etc. The outside caterers may need cash, however.

 What happens at Club Week